johannchopin/restapify/README.md

 The response's body of `GET /users` will be this array of 2 users.

 #### Extended syntax
-A route file can also contain an 'extended' syntax that allow you to specify a custom response's header (see the [Response's header](#responses-header) section).
+A route file can also contain an 'extended' syntax that allow you to specify a custom response's header.
 The syntax is the following:

 ```typescript
 {